daviddhauwe/webs/README.md

 sudo apachectl restart
 ```

-Now you can configure your router and forward the ports 80 and 443 to your pi's ip.
+Now you can configure your router and forward the ports 80 and 443 to your Pi's ip.

 ## Get a dynamic dns name